-Amine Mohamed Aboussalah, a new instructor in Tandon’s Department of Finance and Risk Engineering, has lived all over the world, studying and working in Morocco, France, and Canada, among other locales.
+Amine Mohamed Aboussalah, a new assistant professor in Tandon’s Department of Finance and Risk Engineering, has lived all over the world, studying and working in Morocco, France, and Canada, among other locales.
 Somewhat shy, he adapted to new places and cultures by making friends on the soccer field.
 He became so skilled at the game that he was ultimately signed to a semi-professional team in Montreal.
 “I still consider a soccer ball to be a great vector of communication,” he says.

 His love for science rivaled his love for the game, however, and when it came time for university, he entered a joint program at the Institut Supérieur de l'Aéronautique et de l'Espace (ISAE-SUPAERO), in Toulouse, and Polytechnique Montréal, studying Engineering Physics, Aerospace Engineering, Astrophysics, and Applied Mathematics and earning dual bachelor's and master's degrees in 2013.
 That year he also earned a postgraduate diploma in Innovation Management from HEC Paris, where he specialized in strategies for the aerospace sector.

 While still a student, he served as a research assistant at the Canadian Space Agency and became deeply interested in cosmology and the study of black holes — a topic that became the subject of his master’s thesis.
 He admits that some people, upon looking at his CV, question his subsequent tenure at Oncopole (the Cancer University Institute of Toulouse), but he explains the natural connection: “Both fields — cosmology and oncology — rely on imaging, and both require an understanding of radiation and its related tools,” he says.